Maryland Volunteer Lawyers for the Arts

 Clients must meet certain income requirements to qualify for representation, and there is a small administrative fee.

-Online intake form URL: Application for Legal Assistance
+Online intake form URL: Apply for a Lawyer

 Baltimore, Maryland 21201